 2. What employees are considered to be computer professionals?

-California labor laws say that a worker qualifies as an exempt computer professional if he/she passes both the so-called:
+California labor laws say that workers qualify as an exempt computer professional if they pass both the:

 - salary test, and